 The budgeting system refers to the planning and budgeting of expenses related to the health insurance scheme.
 These expenses include administrative costs, marketing costs, legal costs, and claims or benefits costs.
-During the planning phases of health insurance, all costs must be estimated and planned for to ensure that the revenues collected are adequate to meet the needs of the insurance scheme.
+It is essential during the planning phases of health insurance that all costs are estimated and planned for to ensure that the revenues collected are adequate to meet the needs of the insurance scheme.

-If the budget reveals a funding gap, the gap must be addressed.
-This can be done by revising the benefits package, revising premium amounts, reducing administrative costs, and/or taking other actions.
+If the budget reveals a funding gap, it is crucial that the gap be addressed; this can be done by revising the benefits package, revising premium amounts, reducing administrative costs, and/or taking other actions.
 These changes are not easy to make and often take considerable time to address because of contractual obligations and other variables.